 Atienna drew near and guided him onto the bed.
 There was no pity in her eyes.
 Only understanding.
 Nothing right, nothing wrong.

 Olive swallowed and let out a breathy sigh.
 “I… My little sister was really talented.
 They said she could become a saint candidate.
 They took her to Ophiuchus to do the tests, but she failed.
 She was so upset after.
 I just wanted to cheer her up.”
 Saints, he was pathetic.
 “I did everything I could.
 Tried to build stupid toy conductors.
 Tried to buy her favorite sweets.
 But none of it was enough.
 So I snuck her out of the palace one day when my p—” Olive clenched his fists.
 “My parents had a meeting there.
 Bought her a stupid bird even though I had no idea how to take care of it.
 She was so happy then.
 She was probably just tired of being cooped up all the time—I… I felt like I’d accomplished something.
 I got full of myself.
-So stupid.”
+I was… so stupid.”